 It doesn't get much more Swedish than a nightly sauna.
 "Before I go to bed, I love to take a steam or a sauna to prepare for a good night's rest and rejuvenation," Agstam explains.
 "I grew up with a sauna in my house, so I'm used to doing it every day—it's one of my must-do routines."

 Agstam maintains that hot steam is her secret to optimum health and beauty.
-According to a report from JAMA Internal Medicine, everyday sauna use decreases blood pressure and lowers risk factors for heart disease.
+Research shows that everyday sauna use decreases blood pressure and lowers risk factors for heart disease.
 As Agstam says, Northerners have the sauna to thank for why they "rarely get sick and maintain beautiful, healthy skin."

 As you may have noticed, hydrating ingredients are at the center of Agstam's routine.
 That continues into her before-bed regimen.
-After her sauna, Agstam uses a chemical exfoliant from Paula's Choice to even her skin tone, unclog pores, and diminish fine lines; then, she follows up with one or two serums and a rich, moisturizing night creme.
+After her sauna, Agstam uses a chemical exfoliant from Paula's Choice to even her skin tone and unclog pores; then, she follows up with one or two serums and a rich, moisturizing night creme.
 (Her favorite of the moment is a gel moisturizer from MyChelle, which "has 2% hyaluronic acid and works like a miracle on tired skin.")

 Agstam also tries to keep her products as clean and gentle as possible.
 "I use products from CeraVe, Cetaphil, MyChelle, Dr. Hauschka, Weleda, and other simple, natural brands," she says.
 "I buy most of my products in natural pharmacies—French pharmacies if I get the chance—or at my local Whole Foods.
 And I try to stay away from preservatives and added ingredients as much as possible.
 If there is only one or two ingredients mentioned on the jar, then I'm a happy girl."